21 Jul 2019

 So, Peter had to understand that Jesus need not give the two drachma tax because He's claiming and He is indeed the very Son of God.
 And we could have stopped here and sermon's over, you can go home, this is a super short story.
 But then God wants you to stay back a bit more and so we go to the last verse in this story.

 Verse 27, which flips the whole situation around, Jesus is saying, “The sons are free, I don't have to pay but however, Peter, go, give it to them for me and for yourself.
 I don't have to pay but I still want you to go and pay.”
 [Matthew 17:27] “Huh, We have no money, leh!”
 “Well, it's okay, go to the sea, cast a hook.
 You are a fisherman, you're good at this.
 Go fish!
-And the very first fish, I already programmed AI …” I don't know what. “… I already programmed a fish will come, the fish that just swallowed that man's coin, that shekel, you will find that fish and you pull out that shekel.”
+And the very first fish, I already programmed AI …” I don't know what lah. “… I already programmed the fish will come, the fish that just swallowed that man's coin, that shekel, you will find that fish and you'll pull out that shekel.”

 How much is a shekel?
 A shekel is worth four drachma.
 So, imagine a drachma as a quarter and this shekel will be a dollar and it is just nice for the taxes for both Peter and Jesus.
 “Why?
 Jesus if you're free, if You are the Son of God and the temple is your father's, why would you need to pay the tax?”
 The reason – “In order not to give offense to them.”
 [Matthew 17:27]